thewaspcat/qa-portfolio/docs/index.md

 ---

-Welcome to my **Quality Assurance portfolio**, which showcases my knowledge about manual software testing as well as my experience in test automation and defect reporting.
+Welcome to my **Quality Assurance portfolio**, which showcases my skills in manual software testing — with **UI and CRUD (REST API)** test cases as selected deliverables — as well as my experience in test automation and defect reporting.
+All manual test cases, including Postman API tests, are structurally Jira/Xray-ready — they can be easily imported or linked to Jira work items in Xray.

 This portfolio demonstrates:
-- Methodical approach to structuring test cases
+- Methodical approach to structuring test cases;
-- Compliance with the official international requirements for software testing documentation <br> (ISO/IEC/IEEE 29119-3) and ISTQB® standards, **enhanced** with details for automation readiness
+- Compliance with the official international requirements for software testing documentation <br> (ISO/IEC/IEEE 29119-3) and ISTQB® standards, **enhanced** with details for automation readiness;
-- 1:1 mapping between manual test cases and automated test scripts for maximum traceability.
+- 1:1 mapping between manual test cases and automated test scripts for maximum traceability;
-- Industry-standard practices for test design, test automation and bug reporting.
+- Industry-standard practices for test design, test automation, bug reporting and manual REST API testing (CRUD operations).

 ---